magento/devdocs/guides/v1.0/architecture/modules/mod_depend.md

 2. **Declare any dependencies** that the module has, whether on other modules or a different component. (do this in the module's `composer.json` file)
 3. (*Optional*) **Define the desired load order** of config files, .css files, etc. (do this in the `module.xml` file)

 EXAMPLE: Module A declares a dependency upon Module B. Thus, in Module A's `module.xml` file, Module B is listed in the &lt;sequence> list, so that B’s files are loaded before A's.
 Additionally, in A’s `composer.json` file, a dependency upon Module B will need to be declared.
-Furthermore, in the deployment configuration file, Modules A and B will both need to be defined as active.
+Furthermore, in the <a href="{{ site.gdeurl }}config-guide/config/config-php.html">deployment configuration</a>, Modules A and B must both be defined as enabled.

 <h2 id="m2devgde-moddep-declare-deps">Declare the module's dependencies</h2>